PAIN TREATMENT & PAIN SOLUTIONS

 PAIN INTERRUPTS ALL ASPECTS OF DAILY LIFE.

-Palm Beach Spine & Diagnostic Institute specializes in treating a wide variety of Spine and Extremity Injuries and providing the successful relief of pain for patients who have not responded to conventional medical treatment or physical therapy.
-From acute to chronic to complex pain conditions, our Lake Worth and West Palm Beach medical team will evaluate and provide a personalized, minimally invasive plan of care.
+Palm Beach Spine & Diagnostic Institute specializes in treating a wide variety of spine and extremity injuries and providing the successful relief of pain for patients who have not responded to conventional medical treatment or physical therapy.
+From acute to chronic to complex pain conditions, our medical team will evaluate and provide a personalized, minimally invasive plan of care.
 Our mission is to help patients with old and new injuries, as well as those experiencing the wear & tear of aging.
 Our non-surgical procedures are fast, efficient and minimally invasive.

 Non-narcotic Pain Management

-Our West Palm Beach/Lake Worth pain clinic does not prescribe narcotic medications to manage pain.
+Our office does not prescribe narcotic medications to manage pain.
 Our pain management physicians believe that long-term pain management is accomplished by getting to the source of the pain and by providing interventions & therapies that address those issues.

 Minimally invasive treatments are procedures that don’t require surgery or cutting into the body.
 For the treatment of neck or back pain and other orthopedic pain problems, these modalities provide effective, efficient and long term results for patients.
 These modern treatments make surgery to the affected area no longer necessary.